mariakrol/learn-kotlin-playground/README.md

 # Self-education playground
-## Tasks regarding Kotlin & Java test tools:
+## Tasks regarding Kotlin & Java test tools
 * Generate & use API clients
 * How to work with deep nested element
 * Waits and assertions in Selenide